Child Protection and Safeguarding Policy

 • Reporting to the board of trustees about the standard of safeguarding in Trust schools

-Appendix 4 outlines the role of the DSL specified in KCSIE 2023, and Appendix 5 provides more detail about Who Must Do What in our schools and Trust.
+Appendix 4 outlines the role of the DSL specified in KCSIE 2024, and Appendix 5 provides more detail about Who Must Do What in our schools and Trust.

-5.0 Children who may be particularly vulnerable
+5.0 Children who may be particularly susceptible

 • Are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism